Wendell Phillips: Abolitionism

+Phillip’s alliance with the Garrisonians came with liabilities as many northerners, in both political parties, were devoted to the Union.
+Anti-slavery constitutionalists considered disunionism among abolitionists a threat to their cause.

 On December 8, 1837, in Boston's Faneuil Hall, Phillips' leadership and oratory established his preeminence within the abolitionist movement.
 Bostonians gathered at Faneuil Hall to discuss Elijah P. Lovejoy's murder by a mob outside his abolitionist newspaper's office in Alton, Illinois, on November 7.
 Lovejoy died defending himself and his press from pro-slavery rioters who set fire to a warehouse storing his press and shot Lovejoy as he stepped outside to tip a ladder being used by the mob.
 His death engendered a national controversy between abolitionists and anti-abolitionists.

-At Faneuil Hall, Massachusetts attorney general James T. Austin defended the anti-abolitionist mob, comparing their actions to 1776 patriots who fought against the British and declaring that Lovejoy "died as the fool dieth!"
+At Faneuil Hall, Massachusetts attorney general James T. Austin defended the pro-slavery mob, comparing their actions to 1776 patriots who fought against the British and declaring that Lovejoy "died as the fool dieth!"

-Deeply disgusted, Phillips spontaneously rebutted, praising Lovejoy's actions as a defense of liberty akin to that of the patriots'.
-Inspired by Phillips' eloquence and conviction, Garrison entered a partnership with him that came to define the beginning of the 1840s abolitionist movement.
+The 26-year-old Phillips, infuriated by what he considered a slanderous distortion of the American Revolution, leapt to the stage and denounced Austin in a rousing extemporaneous speech that drew cheers from the audience.
+The episode catapulted Phillips into a leading position in the American abolitionist movement.

 Trip to Europe

 The married couple went abroad in 1839 for two years.
 They spent the summer in Great Britain and the rest of each year in mainland Europe.
 They made important connections and Ann wrote of them meeting Elizabeth Pease and being particularly impressed by the Quaker abolitionist Richard D. Webb.
 In 1840 they went to London to join up with other American delegates to the World Anti-Slavery Convention at the Exeter Hall in London.
 Phillips' new wife was one of a number of female delegates, who included Lucretia Mott, Mary Grew, Sarah Pugh, Abby Kimber, Elizabeth Neall and Emily Winslow.
 The delegates were astounded to find that female delegates had not been expected and they were not welcome at the convention.

 Instructed by his wife not to "shilly-shally", Phillips went in to appeal the case.
 According to the history of the women's rights movement of Susan B. Anthony's and Elizabeth Cady Stanton, Phillips spoke as the convention opened, scolding the organizers for precipitating an unnecessary conflict:

 The efforts of Phillips and others were only partly successful.
 The women were allowed in but had to sit separately and were not allowed to talk.
-This event has been taken by Stanton, Anthony, and others as the point at which the women's rights movement began.
+This event has been taken by Stanton, Mott, and others as the point at which the women's rights movement began.